neurostuff/meta-analysis-book/content/tutorials.md

 In this stage, Dr. Lytical is attempting to determine if the study has any relevancy to her meta-analysis.
-For example, the study could be about cannabis or it could be about colorectal cancer, which are topics Dr. Lytical is not interested in.
+For example, the study could be about cannabis or it could be about colorectal cancer, which are topics, outside the topic of Dr. Lytical's meta-analysis.
-Now Dr. Lytical takes a closer look at the title and abstract of each study and identifies whether each study has relevancy to her meta-analysis.
+Please read the title and abstracts along with Dr. Lytical and determine whether each study has relevancy to her meta-analysis.

 ## Eligibility

 With duplicates and relevancy resolved, Dr. Lytical is now ready to determine if the study meets the eligibility criteria.
-In this stage Dr. Lytical needs to read the methods section of each study and determine if it meets the eligibility criteria.
+In this stage Dr. Lytical likely needs to read the methods section of each study and determine if it meets the eligibility criteria.
 Each paper may take several minutes to evaluate, so Dr. Lytical will need to be patient and thorough.
+"Wait!", Dr. Anna Lytical exclaims, what are my eligibility criteria!
+Thankfully, the eligibility criteria are printed below.

 ### Eligibility criteria